yogurtsyum/qbot-plugins/game_statistics/README.md

 * Add the MIT license into your editor.
 * Create a file named gamestats.js inside of your commands folder.
 * Copy and paste code from gamestats.js into your editor.
+* Replace 'gameId' with the ID of your game.

 # Contacts
 > Questions or concerns?
 Contact me at nicklaus#540, or in the Support Server.